Alpheus-godswill1/blogging_system3/README.md

 1. Open the Xampp control panel you downloaded, after installing it on local machine.
 2. click `Apache : Start`
 3. click `MySQL : Start`
-4. Download and install Visual Studion Code
+4. Download and install Visual Studio Code
-5. Open or better still run the visual studio code
+5. Open or better still, run the visual studio code
 6. clone this repository by running `git clone https://github.com/Alpheus-godswill1/blogging_system3.git `

 ### Extensions that eased the process using VS code text editor on this project